jlafosse/jquery-loading/README.md

 Options
 =======

-    delay (int Default:250ms)
+- **delay** [Number:250]

-Sets a delay on when the loading icon will appear.
+    Sets a delay (in milliseconds) on when the loading icon will appear.
 This helps prevent "flashing" of the content in cases where the response might be very quick.

-    css (object Default:{'opacity':'.75','background-color':'#ffffff','z-index':'99'})
+- **css** [Object:{'opacity':'.75','background-color':'#ffffff','z-index':'99'}]

-Sets the css attributes for the loading overlay
+    Sets the css attributes for the loading overlay.

-    img (object Default:{'src':'/images/mozilla_blue.gif','width':'16','height':'16','border':'0'})
+- **img** [Object:{'src':'/images/mozilla_blue.gif','width':'16','height':'16','border':'0'}]

-Sets the img attributes for the loading image
+    Sets the img attributes for the loading image.

-    includeBorder (boolean Default:true)
+- **includeBorder** [Boolean:true]

-Sets whether or not to include the target element border
+    Sets whether or not to include the target element border.

-    imgInViewport (boolean Default:true)
+- **imgInViewport** [Boolean:true]

-Sets whether or not the loading image is centered in the viewport relative to the div
+    Sets whether or not the loading image is centered in the viewport relative to the div.

 Changelog
 =========